jeremiah-c-leary/hdl-component-manager/docs/source/theory_of_operation/dependencies.rst

 #.
 Read dependencies.yaml file
 #.
 Check if components in YAML file have been installed
 #.
 Read dependencies.yaml file for those components that have been installed
 #.
-Install components components that have not been installed
+Install components that have not been installed

 This process repeats until all dependencies have been installed.
 Any duplicate dependencies are ignored.